robsann/robsann/README.md

 <br>

 ## 💾 NIST Incident Response Framework
 The NIST Incident Response Framework provides a systematic approach for organizations to prepare for, detect, respond to, and recover from cybersecurity incidents.
-It guides the development of robust incident response capabilities through a four-phase process: preparation, detection and analysis, containment, eradication, and recovery, and post-incident activity.
+It guides the development of robust incident response capabilities through a four-phase process: preparation, detection and analysis, containment, eradication, recovery, and post-incident activity.

 <div align="center">
 <img src='images/nist_ir.png' width="75%">